SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 9. Let's now move on to trying to construct a Dockerfile ourselves for our MNIST project.
 Create a file called `train.dockerfile`.
-The intention is that we want to develop one Dockerfile for running our training script and one for doing predictions.
+The intention is that we want to develop one Dockerfile for running our training script and one for making predictions.

 10. Instead of starting from scratch, we nearly always want to start from some base image.
 For this exercise, we are going to start from a simple `python` image.
-Add the following to your `Dockerfile`
+Add the following to your `Dockerfile`:

     ```docker
     # Base image